Our Story

 I’m excited to be part of Pets Helping People because it combines my interest in helping people with my love for dogs!
 My family has 3 dogs while I was growing up so I have been surrounded by dogs all of my life.
 I have a 2 year old black lab named Sydni.
 I’m looking forward to certifying her through PHP as soon as she matured a bit.
 Sydni has never-ending energy!
 She brings so much joy to my life every day and I’m looking forward to the time when she can help others.
 I recognize the unconditional love dogs bring to people and am happy to be involved with PHP!

-JULIE DARNIEDER – SECRETARY
+MONA KNUTSON – SECRETARY

 GREG APOLLO – TREASURER